Everything you need to know about commercial mortgages

 There are three main types of commercial mortgage.
 They are owner occupied, residential buy-to-let and commercial buy-to-let.

-Owner occupied commercial mortgage
+Owner-occupied commercial mortgage

 This type of mortgage can be used if your company wants to purchase a property and use it for its own business.
 So perhaps you would like to purchase the office your company already operates from.
 Or maybe you want to buy a new premise to move into.

-For example, a marketing company might take out an owner occupied commercial mortgage to buy it’s own office.
+For example, a marketing company might take out an owner occupied commercial mortgage to buy its own office.
 Or a clothes retailer might take out an owner occupied commercial mortgage to purchase a new shop to operate from.

 Owner occupied commercial mortgages have a few advantages.
-Lenders may feel they are less risk than investment mortgages and look at them more favourably.
+Lenders may feel they are less risky than investment mortgages and look at them more favourably.
 Another advantage is that the rates high-street lenders charge are considerably lower and the terms of the commercial mortgage may be better.
 Interest rates can be fixed or variable.

 Residential buy-to-let mortgage